MAHMOUDMAMDOH8/end-to-end-log-processing/README.md

 - Ensure all containers are healthy (`docker ps`).
 - Check logs for each service (`docker logs <container>`).
-- If Cassandra or PostgreSQL is not ready, wait a minute before running the setup script.
+- If PostgreSQL is not ready, wait a minute before running the setup script.

 ## Performance Optimization

 - **Kafka**: Adjust partition count and replication factor based on throughput requirements
 - **Spark**: Configure executor memory and cores based on data volume
-- **Cassandra**: Optimize table design and indexing for your query patterns
 - **PostgreSQL**: Configure connection pooling and query optimization

 ## Security Considerations